Back Pain Overview

 If you practice weightlifting or gymnastics or play football, be careful to not overstretch the spine.

-Did you say you participate in sports activities like weightlifting, football, or gymnastics, or in any activity where you overstretch the spine?
+Do you participate in sports activities like weightlifting, football, or gymnastics, or in any activity where you overstretch the spine?
 Then, a possible cause of your lower back pain could be spondylolisthesis.

 It usually happens when you have already had a stress fracture in the fifth lumbar bone because of the activities mentioned, leading to a condition known as spondylolysis.
 When the fracture makes the bone so weak that it cannot maintain its position, it slides over the bone below it, leading to spondylolisthesis.